Mbed-TLS/mbedtls-framework/docs/framework-design.md

 ### Requirements for consuming repositories

+We generalize some current principles:

+* For development work and to run the CI, you need a Git checkout.
+* To build the project and run functional tests, you need a complete set of files, but you don't need a Git checkout.
+* To just build the library, if the platform-independent generated files are present, you only need the `include` directory and the directories containing library C files (`library`, `3rdparty`, `core`, `drivers` depending on the repository and desired features).

+#### Requirements for development in consuming repositories

 Consuming repositories must have the framework repository as a Git submodule for development work and CI scripts.

-For merely using the content of the consuming repository, in particular building and running tests, it is enough to have the content of the framework repository, for example from a zip file.
+Compared with pre-framework tooling, this means that Git submodules must be enabled.
+This requires an explicit step in many Git APIs (e.g. running `git submodule update --init` after `git init`, or passing `--recurse-submodules` to `git checkout`).

+#### Requirements for processes involving consuming repositories

 Release archives must include the content of the framework repository.

-Without the content of the framework repository, there is no expectation that the consuming repository is usable.
-In particular, we do not expect the following to work:
+#### Requirements for tooling in consuming repositories

+Consuming repositories may assume that the `framework` submodule is present wherever they assume a Git checkout.

+Consuming repositories may assume that the content of the `framework` directory is present anywhere where they would normally assume that all files are present.
+In particular, this allows the use of framework files for:

-* Generating configuration-independent files (e.g. `make generated_files`), not even the ones in the `library` directory.
+* Generating configuration-independent files (e.g. `make generated_files`), including the ones in the `library` directory.
-* `make lib` (with GNU make or CMake) from a pristine checkout.
+* `make lib` (with GNU make or CMake) from a pristine checkout (because this involves `make generated_files`).
 * `make test` (even if all the tests have been built).

-We expect `make lib` to work if the generated files in `library` are present and the content of the `framework` directory is missing.
-This means that in release tags, which include the generated configuration-independent files, we expect `make lib` to work.
+Consuming repositories must not assume that the framework is present when merely building the library.
+In particular:

+* Our provided build scripts (e.g. `library/Makefile`, `library/CMakeLists.txt`) must not require any files from `framework` when compiling the library.
+* It's ok to have a file in `library` with a make dependency on a framework file, as long as the build works when the framework file is missing.
+This allows `make lib` to work as long as the generated files are present.
+* Library source files must not rely on headers from the framework.

+#### Requirements for users of consuming repositories

+Corresponding to the requirements on the repository above:

+* Contributors need the framework submodule.
+* Users who wish to run full CI tests need the framework submodule.
+* Users who want to build or run tests need the `framework` directory content.
+* Users who merely want to build the library, and who have the configuration-independent files already generated, do not need the `framework` directory content.

 ## Contents of the framework repository